CrConstantin/blog/_posts/2016-05-29-full-disclosure-and-ascension-p1.md

 The Lemurian catastrophe of 50,000 years ago would have flattened out the largest civilization of giants who crash-landed on earth in about 1966.

-**ALL EVOLUTION WORKS THIS WAY**
+### **ALL EVOLUTION WORKS THIS WAY**

 Irrefutable scientific evidence will soon be presented in _The Ascension Mysteries_ revealing that earth-like planets, and human life, is very abundant.

 This includes a Cambridge evolution expert openly proclaiming that intelligent life should look human wherever you go -- and explaining the reasons why.

-Multiple cultures report experiences with human-looking "gods" who gave them all the niceties of our civilization, and then mysteriously diappeared from view.
+Multiple cultures report experiences with human-looking "gods" who gave them all the niceties of our civilization, and then mysteriously disappeared from view.

 Like the Bible quote, the vast majority of insider sources confirm that ETs have a vastly different perception of time than we do.